January 1918 Prestwich by-election: Cooperators

 Cawley was opposed by Henry May for the newly formed Central Co-operative Parliamentary Representation Committee of which he was the secretary.
 May was also secretary of the International Cooperative Alliance.
 This was the first parliamentary by-election fought by the Co-operative Parliamentary Representation Committee.
 Although May was expected to gain the support of Labour voters, the Labour Party itself was unable to offer formal assistance because of the wartime electoral truce.

 Issues

 For the government the principal issue was the continuing prosecution of the war and it sought the support of the voters for that end.
 There was a strong danger that Cawley’s election would be seen as inevitable, given his father’s position and former majority and as he was actively serving his country in the field.
-So the government supporters concentrated on organisation rather than policy to try and counter voter apathy.
+So the government supporters concentrated on organisation rather than policy to try to counter voter apathy.

 May tried to appeal on the food question and by extolling the virtues of cooperation as the purest democratic movement and anticipating the triumph of the working –class once the war was over.
 May also argued that because Lt Cawley was serving abroad this amounted to a virtual disenfranchisement of the electors of the division.